d'Orsay museum view

 The Fondation Vuitton is a museum and cultural center designed by Frank Gehry adjacent to the Jardin d’Acclimatation in the Bois de Boulogne.
 The project was initially projected to cost 100 million euros; however, the final figure is estimated to be more than 780 million euros (with over 600 million euros coming from the French government).
 While the permanent collection is predictable and uninspired, the temporary shows have been exceptionally strong.

-Most recently, the Fondation is presenting temporary exhibits (through September 9, 2024) of paintings by Pierre Matisse (below) and Ellsworth Kelly.
+Recently, the Fondation presented temporary exhibits (which closed in September 2024) with paintings by Henry Matisse (below) and Ellsworth Kelly.

 The Red Studio, 1911 by Matisse

-Masterpieces from the collection of Ivan Morozov (1871-1921) and his brother Mikhail (1870-1903) were on display in the much-anticipated “The Morozov Collection: Icons of Modern Art” from September 22, 2021 to April 3, 2022, including “The Window, Tiraspol” (below) painted in 1909 by Mikhail Larionov.
+Masterpieces from the collection of Ivan Morozov (1871-1921) and his brother Mikhail (1870-1903) were on display in the much-anticipated “The Morozov Collection: Icons of Modern Art” held in Paris in 2021-22, including “The Window, Tiraspol” (below) painted in 1909 by Mikhail Larionov.
 The brothers Morozov were patrons of the arts in Moscow who amassed an exceptional collection of Russian and French modern art from the early 20th Century.

 Paris, Vuitton, Morozov Collection